bhattumang7/bhattumang7/_posts/2020-05-20-Powershell-and-TFS-TF.md

 description: A note on TF.exe and the error I was seeing while checking out from PowerShell.
 ---

-I was working on something where we needed to modify a file using PowerShell and check in the changes back to TFS.
-Checking out the file was causing some troubles.
-Let's look at the details.
+Calling "tf checkout" writes to the error stream if the file is checked out by any other user in any workspace.
+Powershell by default considers any error stream output as an error.
+Hence, checking out and a file using TF from the PowerShell was not working well.

 The script had 'ErrorActionPreference ="Stop"'.
 Some of those files were checked out by other users.
-So, calling 'tf checkout abc.txt' stopped further script execution.
+So, calling 'tf checkout abc.txt' stopped further PoweShell script execution.
 This was because tf.exe was writing to error stream and returning 0 as error code (0 means everything is alright).
 Just because the tf.exe was writing to the error stream further execution stopped in PowerShell.

 In this case, I took more control over the tf.exe process.
 Specifically return value from process, error stream, and stdout stream.